Dylann Roof: Reaction by white supremacists

 Although the Council of Conservative Citizens took down its website on June 20 in the immediate wake of negative publicity, its president, Earl Holt, stated that the organization was "hardly responsible" for Roof's actions.
-The organization also issued a statement saying that Roof had some "legitimate grievances" against black people and that the group's website "accurately and honestly report[s] black-on-white violent crime".
+The organization also issued a statement saying that Roof had some "legitimate grievances" against Black people and that the group's website "accurately and honestly report[s] black-on-white violent crime".
 Harold Covington, the founder of the Northwest Front, also condemned Roof's actions, but called the attack "a preview of coming attractions".

-Through analysis of his manifesto, the Southern Poverty Law Center alleged that Roof was a reader and commenter on The Daily Stormer, a white nationalist news website.
-Its editor Andrew Anglin "repudiated Roof's crime and publicly disavowed violence, while endorsing many of Roof's views."
-He claimed that while he would have sympathy with a white man shooting criminals, killing innocents including elderly women was "a completely insane act".
+Through analysis of his manifesto, the Southern Poverty Law Center alleged that Roof was a reader and commenter on The Daily Stormer, a neo-Nazi website.
+Its editor, Andrew Anglin, "repudiated Roof's crime and publicly disavowed violence, while endorsing many of Roof's views."
+He said that while he would have sympathy with a white man shooting criminals, killing innocents including elderly women was "a completely insane act".

 A neo-Nazi group named itself the "Bowl Patrol" after Roof's "bowl-cut" hairstyle.
 The group remained active as of a July 2020 exposé in the Huffington Post, five years after the Charleston church shooting.

+Brenton Tarrant, who committed the Christchurch mosque shootings in New Zealand, highlighted Roof as an influence in his manifesto.
+Three years later, the perpetrator of the 2022 Buffalo shooting, Payton Gendron, also referred to Roof in his manifesto as an inspiration and wrote Roof's name on one of his guns.